aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-04/lesson-02.md

 - get audio input from microphones and other input devices
 - analyze sound

-In the p5.js editor, the sound library is loaded by default so you can just start using it.
+In the p5.js editor, the sound library is loaded by default so you can just start using it. **In OpenProcessing, you need to make sure you enable the library in the sketch settings!**

 ## Examples